andil-elearning/moodle-block_taggedcoursesearch/README.md

 # Tagged Course Search

-This block - based on Moodle 3.5 course overview - which allows users to search courses by tag.
+This block - based on Moodle 3.5 course overview - allows users to search courses by tag.

 Autocomplete and search are done using tags defined as "standard" in the collection associated with courses tag area.
 Please see https://docs.moodle.org/en/Managing_tags for further information on tags management.